bijanbina/Assistant/README.md

 # Assistant
-For a time being is a translator assist in my daily reading course.
+For the time being assistant is only a translator assist in my daily reading course.
-It exercise google translate as it core side to scan selected text, ask for better translation and if it's not already in the "phrase book" prompt for append in database.
+It exercise google translate as it core side to scan traslate selected text, ask for better translation and if it's not already in the "phrase book" prompt for append in database.

 ## Installation
 1. Create "AccountInfo_sample.sh" to "AccountInfo.sh".